OmarNizam/async-await-javascript/index.md

 //[ 'Amsterdam', 'Ottawa', 'Lisbon' ]
 ```

-To to Run Promises in `parallel` javascript come up with `promise.all` combinator function.
+To Run Promises in `parallel` javascript come up with `promise.all` combinator function.
 Now, this function here takes in an array of promises, and it will return a new promise, which will then run all the promises in the array at the same time.

 ```js